hyperjumptech/monika/docs/src/pages/guides/probes.md

 ### Redis Request

-You can query your redis instance.
-The following probe sends a ping to your redis host every 30 seconds.
+You can check if your redis instance is running and accessible by adding a probe with `redis` configuration as follows.

 ```yaml
 probes: